bevyengine/bevy-website/content/learn/contribute/policies/ai.md

 incorrectly report bugs, and so have become a major source of burdensome PRs and issues.

-Whether AI generated code are copyrightable works is also a hot-button legal topic that is still being openly debated and litigated.
+Whether AI generated code are subject to copyright protection is also a hot-button legal topic that is still being openly debated and litigated.
 How this impacts the legal aspects of maintaining a FOSS project is currently an unresolved question.